 That was not about taking side.

-He could be quiet at that time, but he was taking the side of regime because that was the secret um negotiation about Iran deal at that time.
+He could be quiet at that time, but he was taking the side of the regime because that was the secret negotiation about the Iran deal at that time.

-They start and we know that that's true, that these that negotiation went on for a very long period of time before anybody ever knew about it, culminating in literally, you know, air uh plane loads of cash and other currencies being delivered to the mullahs.
+That negotiation went on for a very long period of time before anybody ever knew about it, culminating in literally, you know, air plane loads of cash and other currencies being delivered to the mullahs.

 Exactly.

-And it was wrong because we we can't go and negotiate with a dictator like Ali Khomini, who has the blood of hundreds of thousands of Iranian young kids in his hand, and a lot of blood of a lot of Americans.
+And it was wrong because we can't go and negotiate with a dictator like Ali Khomeini, who has the blood of hundreds of thousands of Iranian young kids in his hand and a lot of blood of a lot of Americans.

-How many people there are reports that the body count of of dead people in Iran is over twenty-two?
+How many people, there are reports that the body count of dead people in Iran is over 22.

 Is it higher now?

-Oh, it's it's look, um I have been involved in these type of protests since twenty years ago when I was in Iran.
+Oh, it's look, I have been involved in these types of protests since 20 years ago when I was in Iran.

-I have been protesting, they have been leading the student movement in July nine, nineteen ninety-nine.
+I have been leading the student movement in July 9, 1999.

 And we know about these type of protests.

-When they are saying it's more than twenty, you should know it's more than two hundred.
+When they are saying it's more than 20, you should know it's more than 200.

 And that's hundreds of people being killed and thousands of them being arrested.